huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

 It's recommended that you create and enter a python virtual environment, if versions of the packages required here conflict with yours.

+**This branch is to support both python2 and python3 but currently may not be fully compatible yet.**

-I use Python 2.7 and Pytorch 0.3.
+I use Pytorch 0.3.
 For installing Pytorch, follow the [official guide](http://pytorch.org/).
 Other packages are specified in `requirements.txt`.

 ```bash
 pip install -r requirements.txt